CILEx SRG Adviser

 An avid supporter of small communities Nicola has played an active role as Chair of Governors at her local primary school and clerk to the parish council.
 Nicola was also the founding Chairman of the Shropshire and Mid Wales Branch of CILEX and is an active member of Solicitors for the Elderly.

-Yanthe Richardson FCLIEx - Home Buying and Selling Portfolio
+Yanthe Richardson FCILEx - Home Buying and Selling Portfolio

 A Fellow of CILEx since 2010, Yanthe is a Senior Associate in Foot Anstey's conveyancing services team, with extensive experience advising on all aspects of residential property.